 A confidence score that an LLM emitted in February is not the same calibration-quality signal as the same score emitted in May.
-Three mechanisms drive the drift: provider-side tuning (an unannounced refresh of safety, helpfulness, or sampling defaults shifts the model's confidence-vs-correctness mapping; observed in published audits at 3-12% Brier-score deltas across 60-day windows), prompt-environment drift (a stable prompt body running against gradually shifting input distributions starts producing systematically over-confident or under-confident outputs), and selection drift (your live workflow only routes the cohort that survived earlier gates, so the calibration test set is now a biased subsample).
+Three mechanisms drive the drift: provider-side tuning (an unannounced refresh of safety, helpfulness, or sampling defaults shifts the model's confidence-vs-correctness mapping; Chen et al. (2023) documented large behaviour swings on a fixed task between two dated snapshots of the same model name), prompt-environment drift (a stable prompt body running against gradually shifting input distributions starts producing systematically over-confident or under-confident outputs), and selection drift (your live workflow only routes the cohort that survived earlier gates, so the calibration test set is now a biased subsample).
 The detection layer is one cell in a confusion matrix: bucket every emitted probability into deciles, log the actual outcome, compute observed-vs-predicted per bucket on a 30-day rolling window, alert when any bucket diverges by more than one standard error of the empirical proportion.
 The re-calibration math is isotonic regression or Platt scaling, applied to the most recent N observations and refit weekly.
-A solo workflow that started with a Brier score of 0.18 in February and slid to 0.27 by May with no apparent prompt or model change recovered to 0.19 in two weeks once isotonic recalibration was added between the model output and the sizing engine.
+In the synthetic run below, a workflow whose Brier score drifts from 0.19 to 0.23 as calibration degrades is recoverable by inserting isotonic recalibration between the model output and the sizing engine, which re-maps the inflated probabilities back onto their empirical frequencies.
 Audit production calibration with the Calibration Dojo, and use the Prompt Regression Tester to verify whether a confidence drift is the model, the prompt, or the environment before applying a fix to the wrong layer.

 What "calibration" means here